How to protect a folder with Username and Password in cPanel

 Our certified experts are always available to resolve issues, ensure compliance, and maintain performance.
 For more information, contact our experts!

+Password-protecting directories is just one layer of defence.
+For a more comprehensive approach, we recommend also enabling two-factor authentication on your cPanel account and installing an SSL certificate to encrypt all data transmitted between your server and visitors.
+For advanced security monitoring including intrusion detection, WAF, and DDoS mitigation, explore our web application security solutions.
 Once you’ve installed cPanel and you’re up and running, one of the first things you should do is lock down sensitive parts of your site.
-Whether it’s an admin folder, private files, or anything you don’t want just anyone accessing, cPanel makes it easy to protect it with a username and password.
-It’s a simple step that can go a long way in keeping your data safe.
 Not sure how to do it?
 Check out our guide on How to install cPanel and add a quick security boost to your setup.